circleci/circleci-docs/jekyll/_cci2/build-processing.md

 - Build processing is **not** fully backwards-compatible with existing API calls to trigger arbitrary jobs
 - The new build triggering API endpoint does **not** accept parameters and workflow or job filters
-- Auto-cancel redundant builds including workflows auto-cancel is **not** supported
+- Auto-cancel redundant builds including workflows auto-cancel is **not** yet supported
-- UI for Rerun of a job or rerun the workflow of the job is **not** implemented
+- UI for Rerun of a job or rerun the workflow of the job is **not** yet implemented

 ## Giving Feedback
 1. Come to [CircleCI Discuss](https://discuss.circleci.com/t/2-1-config-and-build-processing/24102) to post feedback.
 2. Tweet @circleci with thoughts
-3. Add [issues](https://github.com/CircleCI-Public/config-preview-sdk/issues) to this repo.
-4. Vote or add to our [Ideas board](https://circleci.com/ideas/)
+3. Vote or add to our [Ideas board](https://circleci.com/ideas/)